Towards Reliable Generation of Executable Workflows by Foundation Models: Detection and Repair of Workflow Defects

-For each \fm setting, \correctionmodule iteratively prompts the model to repair the sample workflow for its defect incidences per category till all reported incidences for the target defect type are repaired or the \maximumcountofrepairattempts are exhausted.
-We set the \maximumcountofrepairattempts for each defect type to \attemptcount and compare the performances of used models with each other in repairing incidences of each defect type as a value of \passk accuracy~\citep{chen2021evaluating}.
+For each \fm setting, \correctionmodule iteratively prompts the model to repair the sample workflow for its defect incidences per category till all reported incidences for the target defect type are repaired or the \maximumcountofrepairattempts is exhausted. \rev{This means that \correctionmodule repairs defect incidences across varying types sequentially.
+If \correctionmodule is able to repair defect incidences of a certain type before or by the time the maximum count of repair attempts is reached, the repair of the target defect type is considered to be successful.
+Based on prior studies conducting iterative examination to account for the stochasticity in \fm completions~\cite{CodeRL2022Le, lyu2025top},} we set the \maximumcountofrepairattempts for each defect type to \attemptcount and compare the performances of the used models with each other in repairing incidences of each defect type as a value of \passk accuracy~\citep{chen2021evaluating}.
 In this context, for each defect type, the model with the best repair capabilities is the one with the highest number of correctly repaired defect incidences from the initial count of reported defects by \staticanalyzer given at most ten (i.e., k=$10$) repair attempts for that particular defect type.

 After identifying the best performing \fm, we implement the test-time strategy for that specific model.
 Specifically, \correctionmodule iteratively prompts the selected \fm to repair defect incidences of a particular type, while calculating the repair performance of the \fm at each iteration using pass@k accuracy.
 To evaluate the effect of increasing attempts on the \fm{}'s repair capabilities we increase k (ranging from one to ten) and investigate whether increasing the number of repair attempts enhances the \fm{}'s repair capabilities.